 We are also planning to produce a limited edition bilingual (English-Japanese) publication.
 The publication will document the exhibition and event with the aim of introducing work by Hukuda and Johnston, as well as the culture in Kanazawa, to a much wider world thereafter.

-This project is supported by: Shibuya Foundation for Science, Culture and Sports; Hope Scott Trust; and The Daiwa Anglo-Japanese Foundation.
+This project is supported by: Shibuya Foundation for Science, Culture and Sports; Hope Scott Trust; The Daiwa Anglo-Japanese Foundation; and THE ASAHI SHIMBUN FOUNDATION.

 Exhibition title: In Praise of Shadows: Atsuo Hukuda & Alan Johnston two-person show